SURGroup/UQpy/source/reliability.rst

 .. autoclass:: UQpy.Reliability.Form
     :members:

-Sorm
+SORM
 ~~~~~~~~~~

-The ``Sorm`` class can be used to estimate the reliability of a system using the second order reliability method.
+The ``SORM`` class can be used to estimate the reliability of a system using the second order reliability method.
 For example, consider the problem where the limit state to be a nonlinear function of two (`d`) random variables

 .. math:: g(X_1, X_2) = X_1X_1 - 80